Bots, Disinformation, and the First Trump Impeachment: Discussion

 \section{Discussion}

-Our study of the Twitter discussion surrounding the first impeachment of Donald Trump found that a small number of bots generated a disproportionate amount of the discussion.
-In addition, the combined reach of these bots is massive.
-The main action of the bots is to spread news, and we found that bots generally spread lower quality news than humans.
-However, the language of the bots' tweets is generally less toxic than that of humans.
+Our study of the Twitter discussion surrounding the first impeachment of Donald Trump found that a small number of bots generated a disproportionately large amount of content.
+In addition, the combined follower reach of these bots is extensive.
+A primary bot activity is to spread news, and we found that bots generally spread lower quality news than humans.
+However, the language used in bot tweets is generally less toxic than that of humans.
 Using the GHIC measure we are able to quantify the daily impact of the bots.
 We found that bot impact is highest on days with politically charged events.
-Overall, pro-Trump bots have a greater impact due to their larger numbers and reach, but their per bot impact is similar to anti-Trump bots.
+Overall, anti-Trump bots have a greater impact, but their per bot impact is similar to the pro-Trump bots.
 Qanon bots have a lower per bot impact than the other bots.
 This is likely due to their high fraction of co-partisan followers, which limits their persuasive ability.

 The excessive reach and activity level of bots, combined with their propensity to share news from low quality sources, are cause for concern.
 A small number of bots can amplify certain stories or narratives, causing them to reach a large audience.
 Bots seem to have the greatest impact on days when there is a large amount of partisan agitation, suggesting that bots may be increasing online polarization.
 However, one encouraging finding is that the Qanon bots, who spread a particularly dangerous form of disinformation, exist within strong echo-chambers, and as a result have less impact than normal bots.